-If you, as a member of Texas Children's Health Plan, disagree with the health plan's decision, you have the right to ask for a fair hearing.
+If you disagree with Texas Children's Health Plan's decision, you have the right to ask for a State Fair Hearing.
 You may name someone to represent you by writing a letter to the health plan telling them the name of the person you want to represent you.
-A doctor or other medical provider may be your representative.
-If you want to challenge a decision made by Texas Children's Health Plan, you or your representative must ask for the fair hearing at any time up until 90 days of the date on the health plan's letter with the decision.
-If you do not ask for the fair hearing within 90 days, you may lose your right to a fair hearing.
+A doctor or other medical provider, relative, friend, lawyer, or any other person may be your representative.
+If you want to challenge a decision made by Texas Children's Health Plan, you or your representative must ask for the State Fair Hearing at any time up until 120 days of the date of the appeal denial letter.
+You may also request a State Fair Hearing if Texas Children's Health Plan does not make a decision on your appeal within the required time frame.
+If you do not ask for the State Fair Hearing within 120 days, you may lose your right to a State Fair Hearing.

-To ask for a fair hearing, you or your representative should either send a letter to the health plan or call:
+To ask for a State Fair Hearing, you or your representative should either send a letter to the health plan or call:

-Texas Children's Health Plan Attention: Appeals Department NB8390 PO Box 300709 Houston, TX 77230 Fax: 832-825-8796 Phone: 832-828-1001 or 1-800-659-5764 TDD 1-800-735-2989 (Texas Relay) or 7-1-1
+Texas Children's Health Plan Member Services WLS 8360 P.O.
+Box 301011 Houston, TX 77230-1011 1-800-659-5764 TDD: 1-800-735-2989 (Texas Relay) or 7-1-1